Ravinayak07/reactJs/Notes.md

 2) package.json : contains the information of app like name of app, version of app, dependencies( the packages on which the app depends), scripts(npm start, build, etc run from here)
 3) package-lock.json : We can't change this.
 It is formed from package.json only
 4) .gitignore files : In this the files which we don't want to put on github like password files, keys , enviroment files
 5) Src->App.test.js : All the test files are written by react. so that if there is some changes/updation , then these test files lets us know.
 For ex: react had made some updation and thats why our project is not working.
-In that case, the test files tells what upadtion has been had and how can we manage it
+In that case, the test files tells what upadtion has been had and how can we manage it.
+So basically these test files are not needed that much. its better to remove them(App.test.js, setUp.test.js, etc).
+- test files are like test cases which checks whether your code is running well or not.
+So the developers of react made react along with test files so that if there is break in code, they can identify and rectify it. and when we create a react app, in the starting there will a react logo and text below.
+Since we don't need that, thats why we also don't need their test files/test cases.  it will unnecessarily increase the files
 6) src->App.js : component of react app
 7) src->index.js: we import and call App.js here.
 So the main code is wriiten in App.js and it is called in index.js.
 The whole app.js fie is written inside index.js in a single line as <App />
 - React is a single page Application.
 You can understand this when u see that it actually has a single page only i.e only one index.html which is inside the public folder.
 Inside the file there is <div id="root"></div> which takes it to the index.js and from there it goes to display the content of app.js.
 So basically it is the index.html which runs on the browser.
 So the hierarchy is index.html -> index.js -> App.js -> other compenents